-- Check Run>Auto Run and: - Set Right pane processing delay in the Preferences window to a longer time (say 5 seconds) to ensure that changes aren't processed until you have finished making the changes. - o Set Write mode to Disabled in output files, until you are ready to write them.
+- Set Maximum memory usage to a higher value in the Preferences window, to ensure you don't run out of memory. - Set Write mode to Disabled in output files, until you are ready to write them.

-• Handle datasets with many columns
+Handle datasets with many columns